 Why this recipe works

-How to Make Italian Sausage Tomato Orzo Soup
+How to Make Sausage Orzo Soup

 - Add sausage pieces and sauté until lightly browned; transfer cooked pieces to a plate and set aside.